Leridon/rs3scantrainer/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

+I owe thanks to the following persons for making Clue Trainer possible.

-* [Skillbert](https://runeapps.org/) for developing the Alt1 Toolkit and kindly allowing me to use some of his clue solving code to get started with this project.
+* [Skillbert](https://runeapps.org/) for creating Alt1 in the first place and especially for allowing me to use code and data from the official clue solver, as well as for providing high quality map data for the world map.
+* Contributors from the Clue Chasers discord for providing knowledge about clues, and specifically Ngis for contributing content to Clue Trainer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>